edgedb/easy-edgedb/chapter3/index.md

 };
 ```

-(By the way, you might have noticed that `important_places` is still an `array<str>` and would probably be better as a `multi link`.
+(By the way, you might have noticed that `important_places` is still an `array<str>` and would probably be better as a `multi` link.
 That's true, though in this tutorial we never end up using it and it just stays in the schema as an array.
-If this were a schema for a real game, it would probably either end up turned to a `multi link` or removed if we decide we don't need it.)
+If this were a schema for a real game, it would probably either end up turned to a `multi` link or removed if we decide we don't need it.)

 ## Capturing a select expression